SamHara/Make-an-Android-APP-with-python/README.md

 * Reactor:
    * Event loop

-* Transports:
-   * The details of connection.Such as TCP, a  stream-oriented connection.
+* Transports:The details of connection.Such as TCP, a  stream-oriented connection.
 Interface:
    * write:
       * Write data to the connection.

 Protocols:
     e.g. http.Interface: